mys-lang/package-website/doc/index.rst

+|test|_

 About
 =====

-The Mys programming language website and package registry.
+The Mys programming language website and package registry implemented in the `Mys programming language`_.

 Project: https://github.com/mys-lang/package-website